Liquefied natural gas: Cost of LNG plants

 The 2008 financial crisis and the Great Recession led to a general decline in raw material and equipment prices, which somewhat lessened the construction cost of LNG plants.
 However, by 2012 this was more than offset by increasing demand for materials and labor for the LNG market.
+By 2026, a facility for 35 million tonnes per year may cost $33.5 Billion.

 Small-scale liquefaction plants

 Small-scale liquefaction plants are suitable for peakshaving on natural gas pipelines, transportation fuel, or for deliveries of natural gas to remote areas not connected to pipelines.
 They typically have a compact size, are fed from a natural gas pipeline, and are located close to the location where the LNG will be used.
 This proximity decreases transportation and LNG product costs for consumers.
-It also avoids the additional greenhouse gas emissions generated during long transportation.
+If leaks are handled, it may also avoid the additional greenhouse gas emissions generated during long transportation.

 The small-scale LNG plant also allows localized peakshaving to occur—balancing the availability of natural gas during high and low periods of demand.
 It also makes it possible for communities without access to natural gas pipelines to install local distribution systems and have them supplied with stored LNG.